-0.000 ago 12 and ap,

-One gallon jar with at least 2 varieties of

-cookies.

-Class 2 Junior Cookie Jar Display - 8-11 years old,

-One gallon jar and 1 variety of cookies.

-Class 3 Clover Bud Jar Display - a cookie jar created

-by the member to display in their area.
-It will

-not be judged or sold.
+Class 1 Senior Cookie Jar Display - age 12 and up, One gallon jar with at least 2 varieties of cookies.
+Class 2 Junior Cookie Jar Display - 8-11 years old, One gallon jar and 1 variety of cookies.
+Class 3 Clover Bud Jar Display - a cookie jar created by the member to display in their area.
+It will not be judged or sold.
 Cookies are optional.

-- Special Recognitions will be awarded in each the Jr. and Sr. Divisions for:

-- Best County Fair Theme
+- Special Recognitions will be awarded in each the Jr. and Sr. Divisions for: - Best County Fair Theme

 - Best Use of Recycled Materials

 - Most Creative

 - Best Workmanship

 - A Champion and Reserve Champion will be awarded to the top Jr. and top Sr. Cookie Jar.